bjblazko/phexpedition/README.md

 #### Initialize Google Cloud project

 In Github, go to _Actions_.
 On the left pane, you should see _Initialize Google Cloud Project_ workflow.
-Select it and click _Run workflow_ on the upper right.
+Select it and click _Run workflow_ on the upper right (from main branch).

+Since this workflow is typically only upon first setup, you have to manually approve it using _Review deployments_ &rarr; [Environment].